adinetech/basic-javascript/README.md

 # Learning Basic JavaScript

 I am Learning JavaScript in [FreeCodeCamp.org](https://freecodecamp.org).
-As i was completing a lesson, I will update this readme.md with what I studied there.
+As i was completing a lesson, I will update this readme.md with what I learned there.

 ## Basic JavaScript: Comment Your JavaScript Code